tnaganawa/tungstenfabric-docs/TungstenFabricPrimer.md

 Finally, webui is reached.
 It basically is a simple webui, to see the status of components and to configure parameters for Tungsten Fabric.

-A bit interesting behaivor is it uses AJAX behaivor, to update some graph which needs long query against analytics-api (such as Monitor > Dashboard access), and that async job is covered by webui-job process.
+A bit interesting behavior is it uses AJAX behavior, to update some graph which needs long query against analytics-api (such as Monitor > Dashboard access), and that async job is covered by webui-job process.

 # Orchestrator integration